Mkikii/skillswap/README.md

 Features Implemented
 User Authentication with JWT.

-Skill Management: Browsing and creating listings.

-Session System: Booking and tracking of learning sessions.
+Listing & Session Management: Creation, browsing, booking, and tracking of skill sessions.

 Authorization: Protected routes enforced on the frontend and backend.

 Localization: KSH currency display.

-UX/UI: Responsive design using Tailwind CSS.
+UX/UI: Responsive design using Tailwind CSS and form validation with Formik/Yup.

-Branch Management and Deployment
-Merging Dev to Main
-To promote the current development version (dev) to the production branch (main):

-Bash

-# Switch to main branch
-git checkout main

-# Merge dev branch
-git merge dev

-# Push the updated main branch to the remote repository
-git push origin main
-Railway Deployment
+ Deployment
-The application is configured for deployment as two separate services on Railway (Backend and Frontend).
-Ensure the frontend's API base URL is updated to point to the live backend service URL post-deployment.
+The application is configured for separate deployment of the backend and frontend on Railway.
+The frontend's API_BASE_URL must be updated to point to the live backend service URL post-deployment.

  Troubleshooting
 Common Fixes (Complete Reset)